WouterBau/WouterBau.github.io/_posts/2024-05-25-net-devops-revolution.md

 This post accompanies my latest titular presentation and lighting talk I gave at [Techorama](https://techorama.be/){:target="_blank"} 2024.
 I will be sharing the [slides]("/assets/media/.NET DevOps Revolution with Docker.pdf"){:target="_blank"} I used during the talk as well.

 The examples are all based on my sand box project [ShadoRoller](https://github.com/WouterBau/ShadowRoller){:target="_blank"}.
-I've made a copy of the repo to keep it at this state.
+I've made a [copy](https://github.com/WouterBau/ShadowRoller-NET-DevOps-Revolution-Docker){:target="_blank"} of the repo to keep it at this state.
 The links to this repo are in the slides.

 I advice to scroll through the slide deck and check back here for more information!